-In Key Stage 3, students will learn to code using Scratch as an introduction to coding advancing to 2 text based programming languages: Python and HTML in preparation for Key Stage 4.
+In Key Stage 3, students will primarily follow the NCCE Computing curriculum which includes learning to code using Scratch as an introduction to coding advancing to the text based programming languages: Python in preparation for Key Stage 4.
 They will begin to understand how various types of instructions are stored and executed in computer systems, and how they can be used to represent images, music and text.

 Students will undertake creative projects that involve selecting, using, and combining multiple applications to achieve challenging goals.
 This includes collecting and analysing data and meeting the needs of known users.
 They will understand a range of ways to use technology safely, respectfully, responsibly, and securely: including protecting their online identity and privacy; recognising inappropriate content; contact and conduct; and knowing how to report concerns in preparation for Key Stage 4.

 In KS3, students study Computing for two 60-minute lessons per fortnight.
 The course is delivered in line with our long-term plans.
 Alongside learning key topic areas, such as coding in Scratch, Python, Computer Systems, Computer Software as well as learning key terms that must be used when completing exam questions.